Markovian Gaussian Process Variational Autoencoders: Introduction

 \begin{itemize} \item Discrete-time: The first approach relies on building a \textbf{discrete-time state-space model} for the latent variables.
 The transition distribution is often parameterised by a recurrent neural network (RNN) such as Long Short-Term Memory (LSTM; \citet{hochreiter1997long}) or Gated Recurrent Units (GRU; \citet{cho-etal-2014-properties}).
 Notable methods include the Variational Recurrent Neural Network (VRNN; \citet{chung2015recurrent}) and Kalman VAE (KVAE; \citet{fraccaro2017disentangled}).
 However, these approaches may suffer from training issues, such as vanishing gradients \citep{pascanu2013difficulty}, and may struggle with irregularly-sampled time series data \citep{rubanova2019latent}.

 \item Continuous-time: The second approach involves \textbf{continuous-time} representations, where the latent space is modelled using a continuous-time dynamic model.
 A notable class of such methods are neural differential equations \citep{chen2018neural, rubanova2019latent, li2020scalable, kidger2022neural}, which model the latent variables using a system of differential equations, described by its initial conditions, drift and diffusion.
 As remarked in \citet{li2020scalable}, one can construct a neural stochastic differential equation (neuralSDE) that can be interpreted as an infinite-dimensional noise VAE.
-However, although these models can flexibly handle irregularly-sampled data, they also require numerical solvers to solve the underlying latent processes, which may cause training difficulties \citep{park2020vid}, memory issues \citep{chen2018neural, li2020scalable} and slow computation times. \end{itemize} Another line of continuous-time approaches, related to neuralSDEs, that treat the latent multivariate time series as a random function of time, and model the random function as a tractable stochastic process, are Gaussian Process Variational Autoencoders (GPVAEs; \citet{casale_gaussian_2018,pearce_gaussian_2020,fortuin_gp-vae_2020,ashman_sparse_2020, jazbec_scalable_2021}) which model the latent variables using Gaussian processes (GPs) \citep{rasmussen2003gaussian}.
-As compared with dynamic model-based approaches which focus on modelling the latent variable transitions (reflecting local properties mainly), the GP model for the latent variables describes, in a better way, the global properties of the time series, such as smoothness and periodicity.
+However, although these models can flexibly handle irregularly-sampled data, they also require numerical solvers to solve the underlying latent processes, which may cause training difficulties \citep{park2020vid}, memory issues \citep{chen2018neural, li2020scalable} and slow computation times.
+Similarly, but combining linear SDEs with Kalman filtering, Continuous Recurrent Units (CRU; \citet{schirmer2022modeling}) is a RNN that is also able to model continuous data.
+Finally, in the context of audio generation, S4-related models \citep{gu2021efficiently, goel2022s} also rely on continuous state spaces and have been shown to perform strongly. \end{itemize} Another line of continuous-time approaches, related to neuralSDEs, that treat the latent multivariate time series as a random function of time, and model the random function as a tractable stochastic process, are Gaussian Process Variational Autoencoders (GPVAEs; \citet{casale_gaussian_2018,pearce_gaussian_2020,fortuin_gp-vae_2020,ashman_sparse_2020, jazbec_scalable_2021}) which model the latent variables using Gaussian processes (GPs) \citep{rasmussen2003gaussian}.
+As compared with dynamic model-based approaches which focus on modelling the latent variable transitions (reflecting local properties mainly), the GP model for the latent variables describes, in a better way, the global properties of the time series if a suitable stationary kernel is chosen, such as smoothness and periodicity.
 Therefore GPVAEs may be better suited for e.g., climate time series data which clearly exhibits periodic behaviour.
 Unfortunately GPVAEs are not directly applicable to long sequences as they suffer from $\mathcal{O}(T^3)$ computational cost, therefore approximations need to be made.
-Indeed, \citet{ashman_sparse_2020, fortuin_gp-vae_2020, jazbec_scalable_2021} proposed approximations based on sparse Gaussian processes \citep{titsias2009variational,hensman2013gaussian,hensman2015scalable} or variational inference \citep{fortuin_gp-vae_2020} to improve the scalability of GPVAEs.
+Indeed, \citet{ashman_sparse_2020, fortuin_gp-vae_2020, jazbec_scalable_2021} proposed variational approximations based on sparse Gaussian processes \citep{titsias2009variational,hensman2013gaussian,hensman2015scalable} or recognition networks \citep{fortuin_gp-vae_2020} to improve the scalability of GPVAEs.